-A vaccine, or immunization, is a medicine given to a person so that he produces antibodies against a certain infection.
+A vaccine, or immunization, is a medication given to a person so that the person produces antibodies against a certain infection.
 These antibodies then serve to help prevent the infection.

 In the US, vaccines have resulted in record-low levels of certain childhood diseases.
 Vaccines do not only protect the person they are given to, but also the population at large, since they work to reduce the general prevalence of once-common infections.

 The following infections can be prevented by vaccination:

 The following vaccines are recommended in children who are at average risk for these infections:

 The table below summarizes when children of average risk should receive certain vaccinations.
 You may print the table and use the “Date received” column to track when your child receives each vaccine.

 |Age||Recommended vaccines||Date received|

 |Yearly after 6 months|